marsxarts/cloud-cyber-lab-aws-red-blue-team/README.md

 ## What I learned

--End-to-end infrastructure design using IaaC
+- End-to-end infrastructure design using IaaC
--Threat simulation techniques (brute-force, log injection) -Security event correlation and alerting with Splunk -Log forwarding from Windows to a centralized SIEM
+- Threat simulation techniques (brute-force, log injection)
+- Security event correlation and alerting with Splunk
+- Log forwarding from Windows to a centralized SIEM